All About Baristas

 - Catering Barista

-In the United States, there were 505,200 jobs for Barista in 2016.
+There were about 505,200 jobs for Barista in 2016 (in the United States).
 New jobs are being produced at a rate of 4.6% which is below the national average.
 The Bureau of Labor Statistics predicts 23,100 new jobs for Barista by 2026.
-The BLS estimates 113,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 113,200 job openings in this field each year.

 The states with the most job growth for Barista are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Minnesota, or Ohio.
 These states have the worst job growth for this type of profession.